C.J. Abrams Player Props: Nationals vs. Dodgers

 Dodgers Pitching Rankings

-- The 8.5 strikeouts per nine innings compiled by the Dodgers pitching staff ranks 18th in MLB.
+- The 8.4 strikeouts per nine innings put together by the Dodgers pitching staff ranks 23rd in the league.

-- The Dodgers' 4.44 team ERA ranks 20th among all league pitching staffs.
+- The Dodgers have a 4.42 team ERA that ranks 19th across all league pitching staffs.

-- Dodgers pitchers combine to rank 15th in baseball in home runs given up (62 total, 1.1 per game).
+- Dodgers pitchers combine to give up 63 total home runs at a rate of 1.1 per game (to rank 16th in baseball).

-- Gonsolin gets the start for the Dodgers, his seventh of the season.
-He is 2-1 with a 1.82 ERA and 23 strikeouts in 29 2/3 innings pitched.
+- Syndergaard gets the start for the Dodgers, his 11th of the season.
+He is 1-4 with a 6.27 ERA and 33 strikeouts in 47 1/3 innings pitched.

-- In his last time out on Wednesday, the righty tossed 5 2/3 innings against the Atlanta Braves, giving up three earned runs while surrendering three hits.
+- The righty last appeared on Friday against the Tampa Bay Rays, when he went six innings, allowing six earned runs while giving up eight hits.

-- In six games this season, the 29-year-old has put up a 1.82 ERA and 7 strikeouts per nine innings, while allowing a batting average of .152 to opposing hitters.
+- In 10 games this season, the 30-year-old has put up an ERA of 6.27, with 6.3 strikeouts per nine innings.
+Opponents are hitting .298 against him.

 © 2023 Data Skrive.
 All rights reserved.